 Throughout his life and until his very last days, Sir Denis devoted a substantial amount of his time to help and encourage young students in the study of the art subjects he was very interested in.
 The Prize aims to continue Sir Denis’s endeavours in this respect.

-The prize is open to undergraduate and postgraduate students who are 30 years of age or below when submitting their essay, who have completed their highest degree qualification within the past five years (graduating in 2014 or after), or who are currently studying for a postgraduate qualification.
+The prize is open to undergraduate and postgraduate students who are 30 years of age or below when submitting their essay, who have completed their highest degree qualification within the past five years (graduating in 2015 or after), or who are currently studying for a postgraduate qualification.
 Only unpublished essays are eligible for submission.

 Manuscripts should be submitted in English.
 Submissions should be no longer than 5,000 words in length.
 The Burlington Magazine’s notes for contributors should be adhered to.

-Manuscripts can be submitted by email sent to firstname.lastname@example.org with the words ‘Sir Denis Mahon Essay Prize Entry’ in the subject line.
-Alternatively manuscripts can be sent by mail to:
+Manuscripts to be submitted by email to email@example.com with the words ‘Sir Denis Mahon Essay Prize Entry’ in the subject line.
+The closing date for submissions is 4th September 2020.

 Applications must be accompanied by a full educational CV including date of birth, address and current and previous occupations and work experience.

-In order to promote the prize and the work of the artists who Sir Denis admired, it is a condition of submission that the winning author grants the Trustees of The Sir Denis Mahon Foundation the right to copy, distribute copies and generally to publish the winning essay in publications which the Trustees deem suitable.
+In order to promote the prize and the work of the artists who Sir Denis admired, it is a condition of submission that the winning author grants the Trustees of the Sir Denis Mahon Foundation the right to copy, distribute copies and generally to publish the winning essay in publications which the Trustees deem suitable.
 The essay will not be edited in any way without the consent of the author and credit will always be given to the author.

 THE JUDGING PANEL AND THE SIR DENIS MAHON FOUNDATION

 - Gareth Bell-Jones, Director/Curator Flat Time House, a gallery and archive in the former home of the great post-war conceptual artist John Latham(1921-2006).
 He is an associate lecturer and assessor for MA Curating and Collections at Chelsea School of Art .

 - Dr. Stephen Bury, Andrew W. Mellon Chief Librarian, Frick Art Reference Library (2010-).
-He is Chair of the Board of the Center for Book Arts, New York.”
+He is Chair of the Board of the Center for Book Arts, New York.

-• Professor David Ekserdjian, Professor of History of Art and Film, University of Leicester
+- Prof David Ekserdjian, Professor of History of Art and Film, University of Leicester

 - Prof Marcello Pecchioli, Professor of Philosophy of Science and History of New Media at the Academy of Brera in Milan and at the Academy of Arts in Naples.
 He collaborates with the University of Bologna, where he has a Chair in Modern and Contemporary Art History.